FedericoSbarbati/Lorenz-Toy/README.md

 2) Create a Dummy decoder for the quality reconstruction of Z2 analysis
 3) Analysisof the meaningfull of the latent rapresentation

+Problems:

+Lr going down too much before the KLD loss become considerable -> Training loss stuck because of too little lr -> Have to find a way to implement an increasing lr to use when recon loss is stable and low but KLD is giant

 - DECODER TRAINING: